TaterTotterson/skin.cortana.tater-xbmc/README.md

 - Change your skin to Cortana in the XBMC Appearance menu.
 - ???
 - Profit!

-## TODO (High Priority)
-- Fix up & release Cortana Server Browser & Cortana Chat.
-- Reincorporate gamertag and media buttons from MC360 into guide menu somehow.

-## TODO (Low-Med Priority):
-- Further work on "Cortana Marketplace" (need to find a futureproof source for Xbox homebrew and possibly convert it from a script into an add-on for image previews)
-- Fix multi-user savegame script.
-- Work on "Aero Lite" theme (a light pastel version of the default theme)

-## Bugs:
-- Cortana blade is currently a bit visually glitchy and visibly says "Refresh" when switching pages.
-It's a "blink and you'll mix it" issue but it's still present.
-- Signing in to Cortana Chat can currently hang the system when launching a game right as the script refreshes.
-Looking into a fix for this ASAP before release.
-- You tell me.
-- Certain multi-tasking actions can crash 64MB Xbox systems if video/visualization transparency behind menus is enabled, such as going to the menu and launching a script via the guide menu.
-This shouldn't be an issue for 128mb systems, but YMMV.
-You can toggle this option under "cortanaOS -> Skin Settings" to find what works for you.

 ## Credits:
 - Steve Matteson - Open Sans font